-You have the option to pay your tax either through withholding or estimated payments, or a combination of both.
+You have the option to pay your tax either through withholding or making payments on estimated quarterly taxes, or a combination of both.
 This ensures that you don’t have any unexpected bills or penalties at the time of tax filing.

 Act now to avoid a tax penalty

-To ensure you don’t need to pay a hefty tax bill come to the end of the year, it might be wise to make use of withholding or estimated payments – ideally both.
+To ensure you don’t need to pay a hefty tax bill come to the end of the year, it might be wise to make use of withholdings for estimated quarterly taxes or making payments – ideally both.
 This way, you can have a better handle on your taxes when tax season approaches.